<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 • During your live session, engage with your viewers by responding to their comments, questions, and reactions.
 Encourage them to participate by asking for their input, conducting polls, or hosting giveaways.

-• Make your live session visually appealing with good lighting and a clear background.
+• Make your Live session visually appealing with good lighting and a clear background.

 • Consider using props or visual aids to keep your audience engaged.

-• Use features like filters or stickers to add a touch of creativity and fun to your live session.
+• Use features like filters or stickers to add a touch of creativity and fun to your Live session.

-After your live session, save the video and share it on your Instagram feed or IGTV to reach a wider audience.
+After your Live session, save the video and share it on your Instagram feed or IGTV to reach a wider audience.

-This allows those who missed the live session to catch up and provides long-term value for your content.
+This allows those who missed the Live session to catch up and provides long-term value for your content.

 27. Recap your year